-OLED is a display technology that has been used for high-end smartphone screens for a few years, and is now becoming available on large-screen TVs.
+OLED is a display technology that was first used for smartphone screens in 2010, but only became available on large-screen TVs in 2013.
 An OLED panel employs a series of organic thin films placed between two transparent electrodes.
 An electric current causes these films to produce a bright light.
 A thin-film transistor layer contains the circuitry to turn each individual pixel on and off to form an image.
 The organic process is called electroluminescence, which means the display is self-illuminating, requiring no backlight.
-OLED panels are thinner and lighter than current plasma or LCD HDTVs, and consume less power.
+OLED panels are thinner and lighter than LCD TVs, and consume less power.

 The portion of a video image that lies outside a TV's visible screen area.
 The amount of overscan varies from model to model, but typically ranges between 5% and 10% or the total image.
 Some recent TVs with "pixel-by-pixel" or "dot-by-dot" display modes are capable of showing the full image, with no overscan.
 This is especially advantageous when viewing 1080i or 1080p content on a 1080p TV.

 The process of transferring a widescreen movie or other source material to videocassette, DVD, or broadcast so that it fits the squarish 4:3 aspect ratio of most old-fashioned TVs.
 This results in a significant amount of lost picture information, particularly in the width of the image.
 Most new HDTVs use the wider 16:9 aspect ratio, which can display all or most of the original picture of widescreen material.